CBinet/AutoDocumentation/README.md

 **AutoDocumentationIgnore**
 <br>
-Add to exlude a type from documentation generation :
+Add to exclude a type from documentation generation :

 ```cs
 [AutoDocumentationIgnore]